Table of Contents

 1. Prep the fish

-Wash and rinse the fish and then pat dry with a paper towel.
+Wash and rinse the fish and then pat dry with a paper towel and then sprinkle evenly with a tiny bit of salt.
 Right before you are ready to pan-fry, coat the fish with a thin layer of arrowroot flour.

 Arrowroot flour is my go-to superfood starch.
 You may substitute with the starch you have.